Also known as: Hyperthermia - malignant and Hyperpyrexia - malignant

 - You know you have a family history of malignant hyperthermia

-This condition is not the same as hyperthermia that is due to medical emergencies such as heat stroke or infection.
+Hyperthermia means high body temperature.
+This condition is not the same as hyperthermia from medical emergencies such as heat stroke or infection.

 Malignant hyperthermia is inherited.
-Only one parent has to carry the disease for a child to inherit the condition.
-It may be associated with muscular diseases such as multiminicore myopathy and central core disease.
+Only 1 parent has to carry the disease for a child to inherit the condition.

-Malignant hyperthermia is often discovered after a patient is given anesthesia during a surgical procedure.
+Malignant hyperthermia is often discovered after a person is given anesthesia during surgery.

 There may be a family history of malignant hyperthermia or unexplained death during anesthesia.

-Tests that may be done include:
+Tests for the condition may include:

-During an episode of malignant hyperthermia, wrapping the patient in a cooling blanket can help reduce fever and the risk of serious complications.
-Drugs such as dantrolene, lidocaine, or a beta-blocker drug can help with heart rhythm problems.
+During an episode of malignant hyperthermia, a medicine called dantrolene is often given.
+Wrapping the person in a cooling blanket can help reduce fever and the risk of serious complications.

-It is important to avoid stimulant drugs such as cocaine, amphetamine (speed), and ecstasy.
-They may produce malignant hyperthermia-like problems in people who are susceptible.
+Avoid stimulant drugs such as cocaine, amphetamine (speed), and ecstasy.
+These drugs may cause problems similar to malignant hyperthermia in people who are prone to this condition.